 Reverend Rowe was correct in his prediction, and as he watched Malinda’s health improve, he sensed that his priorities were changing.
 Yes, his career was important, but now, Malinda’s health took precedence.
 James and Malinda had been called to two very different careers, but they ultimately had the same goal: they wanted to help people.
 Could James continue on his path, albeit on a different branch?

 He decided that he could do just that.

 In 1829, James made the shocking decision to put his career on hold.
 Together, he and Malinda opened the Monte Sano Female Academy.
-Using funds he saved during his years working as a minster, James financed the building of the new school.
+Using funds he saved during his years in the ministry, James financed the building of the new school.
 It was a win-win situation for the young couple.
-They could live in Monte Sano, an area that was good for Malinda’s health, and Malinda could continue teaching, an occupation that she dearly loved .
+They could live in Monte Sano, which would benefit Malinda’s health, and Malinda could continue teaching, an occupation that she dearly loved .

 Monte Sano Female Academy opened in February 1830 and quickly established an excellent reputation.
 The school was focused on educating young women in areas as diverse as English, foreign languages, and art.
 The beautiful surroundings, combined with the Christian influence brought by Reverend Rowe, made it an appealing higher education option for many women.

-Yes, times were good, and in the midst of it all, James and Malinda had yet another blessing to celebrate.
+Yes, times were good, and in the midst of it all, James and Malinda had two more blessings to celebrate.
 In 1830, Malinda gave birth to her first child, a son named Andrew Jackson.
 Two years later, the family would welcome their second son, James Henry Bascom .

-By the time of James Henry’s birth, the Academy had become extremely successful, and James created a pamphlet to advertise its offerings and benefits .
-It was a sort of precursor to the college catalogs we see today.
-The prices and some of the courses, however, were nothing like we would see in 2019!
+By the time of James Henry’s birth, the Academy had become extremely successful, and James had even created a pamphlet to advertise its offerings and benefits .
+While the pamphlet was a sort of precursor to modern college catalogs, the prices (and some of the courses) were nothing like we would see today!